Archive for the ‘Weight Loss’ Category

 The above information presented herein is intended for educational purposes only.
 These statements have not been evaluated by the FDA and are not intended to diagnose, cure, treat or prevent disease.
 Individual results may vary, and before using any supplements, it is always advisable to consult with your own health care provider.

-Weight Loss
+Weight LossWeight Loss

 As we approach January 2010 many of our new year’s resolutions will begin to take shape.
-A large grop of individuals will probably start to think about getting in shape and losing weight.
+A large group of individuals will probably start to think about getting in shape and losing weight.
 As this is the case almost every year, I would imagine that it’s no different this year.

 With that said I feel it’s a good time to share TriVita’s latest Wellness Report with you.
 So, if exercise and weight loss are on your radar screen for the coming year, this report, written by Brazos Minshew, TriVita’s Chief Science Officer, should help you get started on the right track.